 Other the startup companies currently in residence in the DIT Hothouse Incubator include, Locatible, Monita Analytics, Bloom Magic, Sonra, LeapChat, Kastus Technologies and Artomatix.

-The DIT Hothouse Incubator will nurture young startups during the startup period by surrounding them with an ecosystem of like-minded ambitious entrepreneurs and investors.
-They will also provide a variety of services to early stage startups, such as business planning support, market research, financial planning, mentoring, as well as commercialisation, financial assistance and access to capital.
+The DIT Hothouse Incubator will nurture young businesses during the startup period when they are most vulnerable.
+They will provide a variety of services to startups, such as business planning, market research, financial planning, mentoring, as well as commercialisation, and financial assistance.

 A total of 55 of these companies have won a range of Irish, European and international awards including Seedcorn, European Business Awards and the Nvidia Early Stage Awards.
 Recent alumni companies LabCup, Nasal Medical, Your Smile Direct and Circuit were also shortlisted for the Dublin/Leinster region InterTrade Ireland Seedcorn Awards.